Interest rate implicit in the lease

 AASB 16 extract

-IRI, as defined at Appendix A of AASB 16, is the rate of interest that causes the present value of (a) the lease payments and (b) the unguaranteed residual value to equal the sum of (i) the fair value of the underlying asset and (ii) any initial direct costs of the lessor, as show in the following diagram.
+IRI, as defined at Appendix A of AASB 16, is the rate of interest that causes the present value of (a) the lease payments and (b) the unguaranteed residual value to equal the sum of (i) the fair value of the underlying asset and (ii) any initial direct costs of the lessor, as shown in the following diagram.

 To determine the IRI, the lessee must know the lessor’s initial direct costs in establishing the lease and the unguaranteed residual value of the leased asset at the end of the lease.
 This information is often not available to the lessee.